2026 ANZCA CTN Strategic Research Workshop

 Anaesthesia Research Co-ordinators Network (ARCN) annual networking dinner

-The ARCN annual networking dinner will be held on Friday 21 August.
+The ARCN annual networking dinner will be held on Friday 21 August, onsite at the QT Gold Coast.

 Networking reception for trainees, fellows and collaborators